b-kwizera/alu-higher_level_programming/python-input_output/README.md

-3-to_json_string.py: function that converts a Python object to a JSON string 4-from_json_string.py: function that parses JSON string to Python object 5-save_to_json_file.py: function that saves Python object to file as JSON
+3-to_json_string.py: function that converts a Python object to a JSON string 4-from_json_string.py: function that parses JSON string to Python object 5-save_to_json_file.py: function that saves Python object to file as JSON 6-load_from_json_file.py: function that loads Python object from a JSON file